Concise-Works/AI-Reinforcement-Learning/README.md

 ## Credits

-This project is based on Nicholas Renotte's workshop on Deep Learning.
+This project is based on Nicholas Renotte's workshop on Deep Learning, which this repo serves to maintain for future learners.
 The original workshop can be found at [YouTube - Nicholas Renotte](https://www.youtube.com/watch?v=cO5g5qLrLSo).